mceSystems/javascript/README.md

     ```javascript
     // really bad
     function handleThings(opts) {
       // No!
-We shouldn't mutate function arguments.
+We shouldn"t mutate function arguments.
-      // Double bad: if opts is falsy it'll be set to an object which may
+      // Double bad: if opts is falsy it"ll be set to an object which may
       // be what you want but it can introduce subtle bugs.
       opts = opts || {};
       // ...